josephdsbr/sell-data-analysis/README.md

 This project was developed to analysing and summarise, in real time, csv files to statistical reports.

-# How to run the project
+# How the project works

 ## Introduction